rubyworks/bang/README.md

     require 'bang'

-    "This string".equal!("That string")  #=> raise EqualAssay
+    "This string".equals!("That string")  #=> raises Bang::Assertion

-To use Bang Bang most effectively with common test frameworks, you may need to load an Assay adapter to ensure the framework recognizes the assertions as such rather than as ordinary errors.
+To use Bang!
+Bang! most effectively with common test frameworks, you may need to load an adapter to ensure the framework recognizes the assertions as such rather than as ordinary errors.

 For MiniTest use: